Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 The Journey: How It Was Made
 Creating this utility involved several steps and troubleshooting processes:

-Code Provision: I provided the initial Python script containing the core logic for sniffing, GUI creation, and inter-thread communication.
+Code Provision: The initial Python script containing the core logic for sniffing, GUI creation, and inter-thread communication.

-Saving the Script: You saved the Python code to a file on your Mac, specifically advanced_network_utility.py.
+Saving the Script: I saved the Python code to a file on my Mac, specifically advanced_network_utility.py.

-Dependency Installation: You installed the scapy library using pip install scapy in your Terminal, which is essential for the script's core functionality.
+Dependency Installation: I installed the scapy library using pip install scapy in your Terminal, which is essential for the script's core functionality.

 Running from Terminal: The script is executed from the macOS Terminal.
 Due to the low-level network access required for sniffing, it had to be run with administrator (root) privileges using sudo python3.

-Interface Identification: You learned to use the ifconfig (and netstat -rn | grep default) command in Terminal to identify your active network interface (which turned out to be en0 on your Mac).
+Interface Identification: I learned to use the ifconfig (and netstat -rn | grep default) command in Terminal to identify your active network interface (which turned out to be en0 on your Mac).
 This interface name was then passed to the script using the -i argument.

 Challenges Encountered and How They Were Solved
-Our journey wasn't entirely smooth, and we tackled several common challenges:
+My journey wasn't entirely smooth, and I tackled several common challenges: